algairim/globalvoices-mn/README.md

 ## How to Run the Application

-First, ensure you have Docker and Docker Compose installed.
+First, ensure you have latest Docker and Docker Compose installed.
 Create a `.env` file in the project root, using `.env.example` as a template, to provide the necessary secrets.
 To build and start all services (including a pre-configured Keycloak realm and a sample user), you must first **clean any old data volumes** to ensure the Keycloak realm is imported correctly.